harry-thorpe/piggy/README.md

 `conda install roary=3.12.0`

-If you don't want to use conda then the following dependencies will have to be installed manually.
+If you don't want to use conda then the following dependencies will have to be installed manually:

 * Roary
 * Mafft, BLASTN, CD-HIT, GNU Parallel (these should all be installed with Roary by default)